-The Department of Pathology at Dana-Farber/Brigham and Women's Care Center provides high-quality diagnostic services for a broad spectrum of diseases and conditions.
+The Department of Pathology at Dana-Farber Brigham Cancer Center provides high-quality diagnostic services for a broad spectrum of diseases and conditions.
 Our physicians and staff provide an accurate and complete diagnosis so you receive the most specific and appropriate treatment.
 Many of our staff conduct research related to cancer, and are involved in teaching the next generation of doctors the skills they will need to understand the subtleties of the disease and to treat patients.

 Our team of physicians, technologists, and support staff is well-versed in the most up-to-date techniques for analyzing your biopsy, Pap smear, aspiration cytology, or any specimen sent to the hospital laboratory.